ahuffma2/ahuffma2/README.md

 # Hey!
 I'm Austin Huffman

-Full Stack developer looking for frontend/backend work , I am looking to break into the web developer industry using my skills gained from my Georgia Tech education and my Game Development degree from Kennesaw State University.
+Full Stack developer looking for frontend/backend work , I am looking to break into the web developer industry using my skills gained from my Georgia Tech education and my Game Development Degree from KSU

 ## Languages
 * C#